Best Cities to Invest in Rental Property 2019

 New Apartment Stock Arriving

-New construction won’t meet demand, however invetors will have more new stock to choose from in high employment regions.
+The US needs millions of new apartments by 2030.
+And new construction won’t meet the demand, however investors will have more new construction rental opportunities to choose from in high employment regions.

 Developers plan to deliver more than 100,000 new units per quarter nationwide from mid-2017 to mid-2018, up from 80,000 over the past year – from multifamilyexecutive.com yearly review